nmovshov/planetary-collision-scripts/README.md

     + `NakamuraFujiwara.py` - Collision of two spheres with strength and damage, no gravity.
 Try to reproduce Nakamura and Fujiwara (1991).
 [MF]
     + `polytropic_planet.py` - Hydrostatic equilibrium of a fluid polytropic planet, compared with known analytic solution.
 [ID]
   - `PlanetFactory` - Scripts for setting up and saving sph node lists modeling generic and custom planets.
-    + `build_hydrostatic_single_material_planet.py` - Quasi static collapse of a spherical, fluid, single material planet, towards hydrostatic equilibrium.
+    + `build_hydrostatic_single_material_planet.py` - Set up a spherical, single material, fluid planet and run to hydrostatic equilibrium.
+No strength or damage model.
+[ID]
+    + `build_hydrostatic_core_mantle_planet.py` - Set up a two-layer, fluid planet and run to hydrostatic equilibrium.
 No strength or damage model.
 [ID]
   - `GenericCollisions` - The basic planetary collision scenarios, to be customized with problem specific requirements.
     + `strength_collision.py` - Two spheres colliding in the strength regime.
 Hydro, strength, damage models.
 No gravity.
 [BV]
   - `Analysis` -  Scripts and interactive modules to load and visualize simulation data.